tedkim97/tedkim97.github.io/_posts/2020-12-13-fib_critique.md

   - math
 ---

 [I read this interesting post about the new "fastest way" to compute the N-th term of the Fibonacci sequence](https://medium.com/cantors-paradise/fastest-fibonacci-9273e2a1805d).
-Overall, the post was a good read and had incredibly clever optimizations; however, I feel that the author was makes an unfair claim for "The Fastest Way to Compute the Fibonacci Sequence".
+Overall, the post was a good read and had incredibly clever optimizations; however, I feel that the author makes an unfair claim for "The Fastest Way to Compute the Fibonacci Sequence".
 Even claiming that its faster than the ["fast doubling" method for computing the Fibonacci sequence](https://www.nayuki.io/page/fast-fibonacci-algorithms) for large N.

 # A Summary of the approaches